tuyisenge250/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-this is javascript project work with model js6 with JSON
+this is javascript project work with model js6 with JSON string and use request